 But how do you free yourself from the clutches of jealousy and envy to improve your self-esteem?
 Here’s what works for me:

 The next time you find yourself jealous of a colleague’s success, take a step back and realign your thinking. instead of fixating on what she has that you don’t, appreciate all the good things in your own life.
 (Click here to tweet this thought.)

 Consider how you were hired because of your many assets, such as your excellent academic record and experience.
 Be grateful for having a great job that will lead to an even better future career.

 Give others what you most desire

 A little-known secret to success: if you want others to appreciate your work, take the time to genuinely appreciate theirs.
 If you value what you do, extend that same consideration to those around you.
 Give people your full attention and focus, and watch as your own career skyrockets in response.
-When we let go of competitive tendencies, good things have a way of coming back around.
+When we let go of work jealousy and competitive tendencies, good things have a way of coming back around.